-This has led me, more than once, into dry river beds and thorn-bush forests.
-I have gotten all turned around from following a cow trail, with very few options but to turn around and start back where I left the main road.
+I often got all disoriented from following a cow trail, with very few options but to turn around and start back where I left the main road.

-Here are three of the best reasons why I think everyone should own one of these “ships of the desert”.
+Here are three of the best reasons I can think of, why everyone should own one of these “ships of the desert”.

 1. Camels can go where others cannot

-This gave me the chance to discover villages in the middle of nowhere.
-And of the villages I saw, I discovered that there were villages even further out than that, where “Twila” could not go:
+Whenever I got lost, it gave me the chance to discover villages in the middle of nowhere.
+And of the villages I saw, I came to understand that there were villages even further out than these, where “Twila” could not go:

 - Villages on top of hills,